tjwkura5/ecommerce_docker_deployment/README.md

     * Set the command `npm start` to run when the container is started

-8. Add your Docker hub credentials as secret to your jenkins server.
+8. Add your Docker hub credentials as a secret to your jenkins server.
 Be sure to select "(global)" under the "Stores scoped to Jenkins" section and Choose the "Kind" as Username with password.

 9. Create a jenkins file that will do the following: